DanielJRutledge/DataAnalytics_Fall2013/README.md

 to master as you develop within the branch.

-<b>Quick & Dirty gitHub tutorial </b>
+<b>Quick & Dirty gitHub Tutorial </b>

 If you have your own branch that you're developing in and you want to make sure you are developing in that branch:

 `git checkout yourBranch`

 Where yourBranch is the name of your branch.
-This assumes you are in "DataAnalytics_Fall2013 directory on terminal or command prompt on your computer
+This assumes you are in "DataAnalytics_Fall2013" directory on terminal or command prompt on your computer
 This is how you switch between branches in general, "master" is the name of the root branch

 Once you use the above command everything you do, once committed will update on your branch only